ProjectDrawdown/solutions/README.md

 ## Comparing

 However, in order to do this gracefully and iteratively, programmers must be able to check their work.
-Until the whole model is computable without Excel, an simple means of testing new Python code implementing ever-greater parts of the model is to compare intermediate with results with those computed by Excel.
+Until the whole model is computable without Excel, a simple means of testing new Python code implementing ever-greater parts of the model is to compare intermediate with results with those computed by Excel.
 Furthermore, at the time of this writing, the easiest way to obtain all data need to compute a model is from within Excel.

 In order to make this comparison easier, we have added the [VBA-Web](http://vba-tools.github.io/VBA-Web/) software to our spreadsheet.
 (We found the installation of VBA-Web easier to do on a Windows machine than on a Mac.)